-Students: Any student of the College who wishes to make a complaint shall report that complaint in writing to the Director of Student Development.
-If the complaint is about a specific occurrence, the complaint shall be made within ten (10) business days of the occurrence.
-The written grievance statement shall include at least the following information:
+Any student of the College who wishes to make a complaint should report that complaint in writing to the Director of Student Development.
+If the complaint is about a specific occurrence, the complaint should be made within ten (10) business days of the occurrence.
+The written grievance statement should include at least the following information: